Yeah, there's a whole slew of them. LET'S GET THEM ALL!

 - Likes Older Women: Many of the girls he hit on were much older than him.
 He was 15 when he met Carly, who was in college.

 - Though she may have entered college young.
 She was that smart.
+The series bible describes her as being only one year older than him.

 - Missing Mom: His mother was never even mentioned.
 Though it's commonly accepted that she died, since the production bible described his dad as a "widower".
 However, she finally makes an appearance in the IDW comics.